 - It will improve your brand equity.
 When you do good, it sends a positive message to consumers.
 It shows that you care about society, the environment and governance.
 Companies that send this message can garner more positive press and publicity for their efforts-and their products.

 - It will increase your customer loyalty.
 The above study confirms that consumers prefer to do business with socially responsible brands.
-Moreover, 61% of respondents said they would recommend a socially responsible brand to a friend,1 and there’s no better advertisement than word of mouth.
+Moreover, 61% of respondents said they would recommend a socially responsible brand to a friend, it is important to gain a positive social impact as there’s no better advertisement than word of mouth.

 - You can gain favor with millennials.
-As the most populous living generation,3 millennials are a coveted consumer group and they prefer brands that take a stand.
-Over 70% of surveyed millennials said they’d rather engage with socially responsible businesses.1
+As the most populous living generation, 3 millennials are a coveted consumer group and they prefer brands that take a stand.
+Over 70% of surveyed millennials said they’d rather engage with socially responsible businesses.

 - You increase employee satisfaction.
-Those same millennials also want to work for companies that believe in corporate social responsibility and act upon it.4 Employees are more loyal to companies they believe to be socially responsible and feel more fulfilled in their jobs.5 Particularly in times of low unemployment, if you want to attract the best and brightest, you need to stand out from other organizations.
+Those same millennials also want to work for companies and an organization that believes in corporate social responsibility and act upon it.
+Employees are more loyal to companies they believe to be socially responsible and feel more fulfilled and have a purpose in their jobs.
+Particularly in times of low unemployment, if you want to attract the best and brightest, you need to stand out from other organizations.
 Being socially responsible is one important way.

 - It’s the right thing to do.
 There is a strong moral argument that companies which gain revenue from the communities in which they operate should give back.
 It’s that simple.

 Most major companies, from Coca-Cola to IBM, have realized the importance of corporate social responsibility, not only for society, but for their bottom line.
 They do social good well, and it’s paid off.
 Here are a few companies from which to take notes: